KyleFontenot/ReviewMate-Gatsby/cms/blog/the-fy2022-ipps-final-rule-is-here.md

 * 0WC44ZZ - Extirpation of Matter from Upper Jaw, Percutaneous Endoscopic Approach
 * 0WC50ZZ - Extirpation of Matter from Lower Jaw, Open Approach
 * 0WC54ZZ - Extirpation of Matter from Lower Jaw, Percutaneous Endoscopic Approach
-* Twenty two codes from the 0JCXXXX category for reporting extirpation of subcutaneous tissue and fascia, open approach.
+* Twenty-two codes from the 0JCXXXX category for reporting extirpation of subcutaneous tissue and fascia, open approach.

 **Major Comorbidity and Complication (MCC) and Comorbidity and Complication (CC) Changes**